 Jack Feldman, PhD is the world leader in understanding how the brain controls breathing.
 In a landmark discovery, he identified a small region of the brain stem, which he named the preBötzinger Complex, as essential for generating breathing rhythm in fetal, neonatal and adult mammals.
 This breakthrough was made possible by Feldman’s development of unique experimental techniques and cell-type specific manipulations to pinpoint the region of the brain generating breathing rhythm.
-Feldman’s lab then identified a second breathing oscillator, which he named the retrotrapezoid nucleus.
-Together, his studies led to the now widely accepted two oscillator hypothesis, with the preBötzinger Complex driving inspiratory motor output and the retrotrapezoid nucleus driving expiratory motor output.
+Feldman’s lab then identified a second breathing oscillator in the parafacial nucleus that drives expiratory movements.

 “Sighing appears to be regulated by the fewest number of neurons we have seen linked to a fundamental human behavior.
 One of the holy grails in neuroscience is figuring out how the brain controls behavior.
 Our finding gives us insights into mechanisms that may underlie much more complex behaviors."